osmandapp/docs/content/osmand/personal/profiles.md

 {% ios %}

-[Plugins](https://docs.osmand.net/en/main@latest/osmand/plugins) are a collection of settings that can be enabled with one click.
-Plugins also unlock additional functions of the application, they can be either [paid or free](/osmand/purchases).
-Some plugins have their own settings.
-Among other things, you can enable or disable plugins for each profile separately.

-{% note %}

-Plugins must be enabled in [the Plugin list](/osmand/plugins) for activating it in the setting list for the profile.

-{% endnote %}

 {% data variables.product.ios_button_seq %} {% data variables.ios-values.menu %} → {% data variables.ios-values.sett_settings %} → {% data variables.ios-values.app_profiles %} → {% data variables.ios-values.plugins %}

 ![Profile Settings Plugins iOS](/assets/images/personal/profiles/profile_plugins_ios.png)